s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

     sudo apt install -y git nano htop mc build-essential glances curl pigz unattended-upgrades

+### Unattended upgrades

+You can configure unattended-upgrades on ubuntu/debian systems to also update normal packages, instead of just security packages.

+It's not required and it's not a good idea for production systems, but nice for something like your personal jenkins or plex server (see later sections)

+Here is the guide: [How to Enable Unattended Upgrades on Ubuntu/Debian](https://haydenjames.io/how-to-enable-unattended-upgrades-on-ubuntu-debian/)

+Quick bits from the article.
+First edit

+    sudo nano /etc/apt/apt.conf.d/50unattended-upgrades

+Uncomment the line that says

+    //"${distro_id}:${distro_codename}-updates";

+Then edit:

+    sudo nano /etc/apt/apt.conf.d/20auto-upgrades

+Add this line:

+    APT::Periodic::AutocleanInterval "7";

+You're done with configuring unattended-upgrades

 ### OPTIONAL: Install HDD/SSD

 You *can* install the root file system to the HDD/SSD (but you don't have to).
 That will save wear and tear on the SD-card, probably give you much more space in "/" and maybe enven make it faster to run.
 The boot partition will remain on the SD-card, so you'll still need to tleave it in the machine.
 The Odroid-HC2 cannot boot purely from the HDD/SSD.